PeakWhale/helm/README.md

 Behind the scenes, multiple agents collaborate to:

-1. Query a financial ledger using SQL, which stands for Structured Query Language
+1. Query a financial ledger using SQL
 2. Search loan application PDFs using embeddings and vector search
 3. Merge results into a single grounded answer
 4. Explain how the answer was derived

-All locally, without cloud APIs, which stands for Application Programming Interface.
+All locally, without cloud APIs.

 ## System Architecture